 “Heard what?” the shinigami asked.

-“Oh yeah…” Tsuzuki replied nervously.
+“Oh yeah…” Tsuzuki replied.
 He just now remembered that little fact.
-The Ju-Oh-Cho heard about that as well.
+The ministry heard about that as well.
 Okay, the plan just took a hard hit there.
-Too late to turn back now.
 Seeing Anna again messed up his mind so much that he missed some important details.
 Narusawa-san’s death slipped his mind when he looked into the woman’s greenish-brown eyes.
-Well, here goes nothing.
-Tsuzuki pulled out a bottle of sake he managed to nix from Narusawa-san’s old stash.
+Tsuzuki pulled out a bottle of sake he managed to nix from Narusawa-san’s old stash in the cleaning closet.

 “Nah,” he replied.
 “I’m straight edge.”
 Tsuzuki looked at him puzzled.

 “Straight edge?” he asked.

 “Yeah,” the cremator replied.
 “No drinking, drugs, or smoking!”

 “I see…” the Shinigami replied.
 The cremator went back to his work.
 Tsuzuki looked on, biting his lower lip.
 He had to get Anna out of that casket or she would burn to death.
 The Shinigami looked around again for a little help.
 Tsuzuki spotted the guy’s cremation license in his brown fake leather wallet sitting on the table with the crematory supplies.
 He quietly took it from his wallet and slipped it into his pocket.